Qihang-Zhang/getup-core/README.md

 ```
 7. set the github page to the `gh-pages` branch
 ![image](./docs/assets/pic/github-page.png)
-8. set shortcut in your laptop to run the `deploy.sh` command to update the website: add this in your `.bashrc` or `.zshrc` file
+8. set shortcut in your laptop to run the `deploy.sh` command to update the website: add this in your `~/.bashrc` if you use bash, add it in your `~/.zshrc` if you use zsh.
 ```shell
 alias getup="cd $project_position; bash deploy.sh"
 ```